Classification: Aromatase Inhibitor

 About Letrozole (Femara®)

-Letrozole is an aromatase inhibitor, which works to decrease the overall levels of estrogen in a woman's body.
 In women who have gone through menopause, estrogen is mainly produced by converting androgens (sex hormones produced by the adrenal glands) into estrogens.
-An enzyme called aromatase is responsible for this conversion.
-Aromatase inhibitors block this conversion, leading to less estrogen in the body.
 While estrogen may not actually cause breast cancer, it is a necessary hormone for the cancer cells to grow in estrogen receptor-positive breast cancers.
 With estrogen blocked, the cancer cells that feed off estrogen may not be able to survive.

 How to Take Letrozole

 Letrozole comes in tablet form and is taken by mouth once daily.
 Letrozole can be taken with or without food.
 If you miss a dose, take it as soon as you remember.
 If it is almost time for your next dose, skip the missed dose.
-Do not take two dosses at the same time.
-Do not stop taking anastrozole without talking to your healthcare team.
+Do not take two doses at the same time.
+Do not stop taking letrozole without talking to your healthcare team.

 Storage and Handling